A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 ~\cite{Fujibayashi:2020dvr} performed NR simulations of BNS mergers for the cases that the remnant massive NS survives until the end of simulations ($\gtrsim4$--6 s after the merger).
 The NR simulations were performed with two steps: First, the simulations employing a 3D general relativistic neutrino radiation hydrodynamics code were performed to follow the merger phase.
 Then, to study the post-merger dynamics, the axisymmetric general relativistic neutrino radiation viscous hydrodynamics simulations were performed employing the hydrodynamics configuration of the 3D simulations as the initial data.
 By this study, the hydrodynamics profile of the ejecta containing both dynamical and post-merger components was obtained consistently; the former was driven in the first $\sim 50$\,ms after the onset of merger by shock heating in the collision surface and/or gravitational torque of the non-axisymmetric merger remnant, while the latter was launched subsequently from the remnant NS-torus system driven by the viscosity and neutrino irradiation~\cite[see e.g.,][and the references therein for a review]{Shibata:2019wef}.

-To determine the ejecta profile in the homologously expanding phase, we solve the hydrodynamics evolution of ejecta by employing the axsisymmetric outflow data obtained by NR simulations in~\cite{Fujibayashi:2020dvr} as the inner boundary condition (hereafter, we refer to their result and our present result by the terms ``NR simulation" and ``HD simulation", respectively, to distinguish those two).
+To determine the ejecta profile in the homologously expanding phase, we solve the hydrodynamics evolution of ejecta by employing the axisymmetric outflow data obtained by NR simulations in~\cite{Fujibayashi:2020dvr} as the inner boundary condition (hereafter, we refer to their result and our present result by the terms ``NR simulation" and ``HD simulation", respectively, to distinguish those two).
 Specifically, we employ the outflow data of the model DD2-125M in~\cite{Fujibayashi:2020dvr} as representative of their models that result in long-lived remnant NSs.
 In this model, the merger of an equal-mass binary with each NS mass of $1.25M_\odot$ is considered employing a finite-temperature EOS for nuclear matter referred to as DD2~\citep{Banik:2014qja}, and the viscous parameter of the axisymmetric NR simulation was set to be $\alpha_{\rm vis}=0.04$.
 Note that the dynamical and post-merger ejecta masses for this fiducial model are $\approx10^{-3}\,M_\odot$ and $\approx10^{-1}\,M_\odot$, respectively.
+The dynamical ejecta mass and torus mass of the fiducial model are in agreement with the predictions of the fitting models by~\cite{Dietrich:2016fpt,Radice:2018pdn,Kruger:2020gig} within the errors of the fits (see also ~\citealt{Coughlin:2018fis,Nedora:2020qtd}).
 In the following, we refer to the results obtained by employing this outflow data and the setup described below as the fiducial model.

-~\cite{Fujibayashi:2020dvr} found similar outcomes (e.g., the mass, velocity, and element pattern of ejecta) for the models with a different EOS (SFHo, ~\citealt{Steiner:2012rk}) or a more massive (single) NS mass ($1.35\,M_\odot$) to those of DD2-125M.
-On the other hand, for the NR simulation with a larger value of the viscous parameter ($\alpha_{\rm vis}=0.10$, referred to as ``DD2-125M-h" in ~\citealt{Fujibayashi:2020dvr}), a larger amount of heavy nuclei is synthesized in the ejecta due to shorter ejection time scale~\citep[see the right panel of Figure~\ref{fig:abuntemp}, ][]{Fujibayashi:2020qda,Fujibayashi:2020dvr,Fujibayashi:2020jfr}.
-To investigate how the mass ejection time scale of the accretion disk surrounding the remnant NS changes the results, a HD simulation as well as a radiative transfer simulation is also performed for the higher viscosity model (see Section~\ref{sec:LC:HVRes} and Appendix~\ref{app:HV} for the results).
+We note that~\cite{Fujibayashi:2020dvr} found similar outcomes (e.g., the mass, velocity, and element pattern of ejecta) for the models with a different EOS (SFHo, ~\citealt{Steiner:2012rk}) or a more massive (single) NS mass ($1.35\,M_\odot$) to those of DD2-125M.
+Thus, even for different total mass and EOS, we expect that BNS mergers that accompany the formation of long-lived remnant NSs can result in qualitatively the same property of the ejecta profile and kilonova lightcurves as those for the fiducial case (see Section~\ref{sec:D}).